 FedEx’s management, commenting on the 1% revenue decline, attributed it to a challenging economic environment, particularly the weakness in the US industrial economy and the expiration of its air freight contract with the US Postal Service (USPS), which ended on 29 September 2024 and had previously generated approximately 2 billion USD in annual revenue.
 However, there were also positive developments, including a 9% increase in international export parcel volume and cost-saving benefits from the DRIVE program, which resulted in savings of 540 million USD in the last quarter.

-For Q3 of the fiscal year 2025, management expects positive effects from increased DRIVE savings and higher revenue due to the Cyber Week event dedicated to cybersecurity, digital technology, and the IT industry.
+For Q3 of fiscal year 2025, management expects positive effects from increased DRIVE savings and higher revenue due to the Cyber Week event dedicated to cybersecurity, digital technology, and the IT industry.
 However, these benefits may be offset by the loss of the USPS contract.

 The fiscal 2025 outlook expects revenue to remain approximately the same as last year.
 The EPS forecast has been adjusted to a range between 19.00 USD and 20.00 USD, down from 20.00 USD to 21.00 USD.